-“What we are trying to do is give non-technical users the ability to engage with data,” says Damien Brophy, VP for Europe, the Middle East and Africa (EMEA) at ThoughtSpot.
+“We are trying to give non-technical users the ability to engage with data,” says Damien Brophy, vice-president for Europe, the Middle East and Africa (EMEA) at ThoughtSpot.
 “We’re bringing that consumer-like, Google-like experience to enterprise data.
 It is giving thousands of people access to data, as opposed to five or 10 analysts in the business who then produce content for the rest of the business.”

 At one level, embedded analytics stands to replace static reports and potentially dashboards too, without the need to switch applications.
 That way, an HR or supply chain specialist can view and – to a degree – query data from within their HR or enterprise resource planning (ERP) system, for example.

 A field service engineer could use an embedded analysis module within a maintenance application to run basic “what if” queries, to check whether it is better to replace a part now or carry out a minor repair and do a full replacement later.